-Our History curriculum includes half termly topics informed by the national curriculum and Development Matters for all children from Nursery to Year 6.
-We aim to offer a broad and ambitious history education that will help pupils gain a coherent knowledge and understanding of Britain’s past and that of the wider world.
+We aim to offer a broad and ambitious history curriculum that will help children gain a coherent knowledge and understanding of Britain’s past and that of the wider world.
 Our History curriculum is accessible to all, maximising the outcomes for every child so that they know more, remember more and understand more.
-It will inspire pupils’ curiosity to know more about the past and is structured to ensure that learning is sequential and cumulative.
+It inspires children’s curiosity to know more about the past and is structured to ensure that learning is sequential and progressive.

-The teaching of history will equip pupils to ask perceptive questions, think critically, weigh evidence, sift arguments, and develop perspective and judgement.
+The teaching of history will equip children to ask perceptive questions, think critically, weigh evidence, sift arguments, and develop perspective and judgement.
 History helps pupils to understand the complexity of people’s lives, the process of change, the diversity of societies and relationships between different groups.
 It also helps children gain a sense of their own identity within a social, political, cultural and economic background.
-Because of this, we feel it is important for the subject to be taught discretely as well as incorporated within other curriculum subjects such as English and Art.

 Our History curriculum aims to excite the children and allow them to develop their own skills as historians.
 We use the Cornerstones Curriculum to help us to achieve this aim.
 This is a creative and thematic approach to learning that is mapped to the Primary National Curriculum to ensure comprehensive coverage of national expectations.
 Teachers have identified the key knowledge and skills of each topic and consideration has been given to ensure progression across topics throughout each year group across the school.